The Fully Open Source version of the LKB

 - Much faster GLB computation for large type hierarchies.

-LKB-FOS contains all functions of the established version of the LKB except for the PSQL and LM packages.
-These will be added soon.
+LKB-FOS contains all functionality of the classic version of the LKB except for [incr tsdb()] integration and the language model package.
 Refer to the README file for a more detailed, up-to-date list of bug fixes and new features.

 Practical Hints and Tips